zhanghaoyang0/jinqiao_cohort/docs/source/index.rst

 Overview
 =============================================

 In 2022, the Children's Hospital from Jiangnan University estabilished a children cohort in China, Wuxi, namely Jinqiao cohort.
 The primary aim of the cohort is to follow-up the characteristics and risk factor of metabolic diseases (mainly MAFLD).

 We collected a wide range of biomakers, including some are less-explored previously.

-To investigate if there are novel biomarkers underlying MAFLD, we perform a association study.

-We made our R code available, for peer review.
+We performed a association study and made our R code available, for peer review.

 Data access
 =======================